SPSC and MPMC Queues

 return to_write;

-}The key to batch operations is that multiple data writes only need one release store to publish.
+}The key to batch operations lies in: multiple data writes only need one release store to publish.
 The same applies to the consumer side: multiple reads only need one release store to confirm.
-This is especially effective in data block transfer scenarios (network packets, DMA buffers, file I/O)—since you have a large amount of data to move anyway, you might as well move more at once.
+This is particularly effective in scenarios like data block transmission (network packets, DMA buffers, file I/O)—you have a lot of data to move anyway, so you might as well move more at once.

 Benchmark: SPSC vs Mutex Queue vs MPMC

-No matter how good the theoretical analysis sounds, we still need to look at actual data.
-Next, we run a set of benchmarks to intuitively feel the performance gap between different implementations.
-My test environment is: Intel i7-12700K, Ubuntu 22.04, GCC 13.2, with compiler flags -O2 -march=native.
+No matter how good the theoretical analysis sounds, we have to look at actual data.
+Next, let's run a set of benchmarks to intuitively feel the performance gap between different implementations.
+My test environment is: Intel i7-12700K, Ubuntu 22.04, GCC 13.2, compile options -O2 -march=native.
 Queue capacity is 1024, and each test executes 10,000,000 push + pop operations.

 Single Producer Single Consumer (SPSC)